alsalafiyyah/alsalafiyyah.github.io/_posts/hisbah/_posts/2020-09-03-advising-sinners.md

 Therefore, the caller to Allah (Exalted be He) should know his status and ability as to how far he could go in the field of Da'wah; propagating virtue and preventing vice.
 He should call others to Allah (Exalted be He) according to his knowledge and affect he expects to have.
 He should not go beyond his ability, otherwise he will turn into a source of Fitnah (temptation) to others.
 Allah (Exalted be He) is the One who guides to the straight path.

-May Allah grant us success.
-May peace and blessings be upon our Prophet Muhammad, his family, and Companions.

 ---

-[^1]: Muslim, Sahih, Book on faith, no. 55; Al-Nasa'i, Sunan, Book on Al-Bay`ah, no. 4197; Abu Dawud, Sunan, Book on manners, no. 4944; and Ahmad ibn Hanbal, Musnad, vol. 4, p.
+[^1]: Muslim, Sahih, Book on faith, no. 55; Al-Nasa'i, Sunan, Book on Al-Bay'ah, no. 4197; Abu Dawud, Sunan, Book on manners, no. 4944; and Ahmad ibn Hanbal, Musnad, vol. 4, p.
 102.
 [^2]: Al-Bukhari, Sahih, Book on faith, no. 57; Muslim, Sahih, Book on faith, no. 56; Al-Tirmidhy, Sunan, Book on righteousness and upholding ties of kinship, no. 1925; Al-Nasa'i, Sunan, Book on Al-Bay`ah, no. 4175; Ahmad ibn Hanbal, Musnad, vol. 4, p.
 365; and Al-Darimy, Sunan, Book on transactions, no. 2540.
 [^3]: Muslim, Sahih, Book on faith, no. 49; Al-Tirmidhy, Sunan, Book on trials, no. 2172; Al-Nasa'i, Sunan, Book on faith and its laws, no. 5009; Abu Dawud, Sunan, Book on Salah, no. 1140; Ibn Majah, Sunan, Book on performing Prayer and its Sunan, no. 1275; and Ahmad ibn Hanbal, Musnad, vol. 3, p.
 54.